DiemNewsAndTalks/Diem-News-And-Talks/Gitcoin-Campaign.md

 - Where are you on your roadmap: N/A (yet to be developed)

-- What would you do if you raise enough from the grant: If the sufficient funds are raised the profits would be allocated to the following objectives and projected outcomes. -
+- What would you do if you raise enough from the grant: If the sufficient funds are raised the profits would be allocated to the following list of projected outcomes. -

 *LNATS domain and ENS for community services.*